 Glasshouse Walk (formerly Glasshouse Street), just off the Albert Embankment, is now the only reminder that the glass making industry was once an internationally important industry in Vauxhall.

-Buckingham’s glassworks employed Venetian craftsmen to levitra pfizer online make mirror glass up to about 1 metre long, and the bhavayogastudio.com works continued to make glass until around 1780.
-In the meantime, other glasshouses faced increasing competition from another innovation, lead crystal (“flint glass”), which was developed by the English glassmaker George Ravenscroft in the 1670s by substituting lead oxide for part of the potash then used to make high quality glass, and Buckingham’s Greenwich glass house was forced to close soon afterwards.
+Buckingham’s glassworks employed Venetian craftsmen to make mirror glass up to about 1 metre long, and the bhavayogastudio.com works continued to levitra pfizer online make glass until around 1780.
+In the meantime, other glasshouses faced increasing competition from another innovation, lead crystal (“flint glass”), which was developed by the English glassmaker George Ravenscroft in the 1670s by substituting lead oxide for part of only today the potash then used to make high quality glass, and Buckingham’s Greenwich glass house was forced to close soon afterwards.
 Further up river, however, another glassmaker John Bellingham returned from Holland to begin making “Dutch” lead glass in Vauxhall in 1671, initially in partnership with, and soon in separate premises from Buckingham.

 Why Vauxhall?
 In part, this was because the fumes from glass works were highly polluting and so glassmaking was prohibited anywhere near the City of London.
 Also, the nearby river was also very useful for transporting coal and sand to the works.